Owner of Rottweiler that savaged girl, 7, in ‘horrendous’ dog attack is spared jail

 Her 11-year-old brother also witnessed the horror unfold and rushed upstairs to alert their mum.

-An ambulance took her to Worcestershire Royal Hospital where she had the wound cleaned and stitched under general anaesthetic.
+An ambulance took her to Worcestershire Royal Hospital, where she had the wound cleaned and stitched under general anaesthetic.

-Her mother, 41, said “She is just really lucky that the dog let go.
+Her mother, 41, said: “She is just really lucky that the dog let go.
 I’m afraid the dog will attack other children.

-“Whenever she sees a bit dog now she hangs on to our hands and gets very nervous.
+“Whenever she sees a big dog now she hangs on to our hands and gets very nervous.
 I’m afraid she will be like this forever now.

 “But we know it could have been a lot worse.
 We just don’t want this dog to attack any more children.”